chriskonnertz/RegEx/README.md

 $regEx->addOr('http', 'https');
 ```

-Add at least two partial expressions to the overall regular expression and wrap it in an "or" expression.
+Adds at least two partial expressions to the overall regular expression and wrap it in an "or" expression.
 This expression requires that one of its parts exists in the tested string.

 Example of the resulting regex string: `http|https`